Please note that our webpages (including this one) are owned by the Cabinet Office that has it's own Privacy Notice which you can read.

 Invoice number and amount.
 We do not hold credit or debit card information

 Full name, title, date of birth

-Driving licence number, vehicle, vessel or aircraft registration number
+Driving licence number, vehicle, vessel or aircraft registration number or images of these.

 Employee information (generally undertaken and held by the Office of Human Resources on behalf of the Department)